-We will consider diverse ways in which one can fight for the truth.
+In this section of our seminar, we consider diverse ways in which one can fight for the truth.
 However, we also encounter an age-old paradox.
 To defend the truth, someone must play the role of the defender.
-But who is to say that this individual, political regime, or–yes–internet corporation is equipped to act as the arbiter of truth.
+But who is to say that this individual or political regime is equipped to act as the arbiter of truth.
 Indeed, what is to prevent them from putting their own interests above the principles they claim to defend?

 What role should the leaders of global communications networks play in defending the Truth?
-In this section, we will reflect on two themes: the policies of digital giants and their potential political and social implications
+In this section, we will reflect on both the policies of digital giants and their potential political and social implications

-I. Before January 6, 2021, the heads of Google, Twitter, and Facebook responded to the challenge of controlling digital content in provocatively different ways.
+I. The heads of Google, Twitter, and Facebook have responded to the challenge of controlling digital content in provocatively different ways.
 Which approach would you choose?

 Cecilia Kang and Mike Isaac, “Defiant Zuckerberg says Facebook won’t police free speech” PRINT AND READ